Skip to main content

 Run technology on GPU

-Some of the technologies can run on GPU which increase the processing speed.
-Technologies that can run on GPU are age-estimation, audio-manipulation-detection, deepfake-detection, emotion-recognition, enhanced-speech-to-text-built-on-whisper, gender-identification, keyword-spotting, language-identification, replay-attack-detection, speaker-diarization, voice-activity-detection, and voiceprint-extraction.
+Some of the technologies can run on GPU which increases the processing speed.
+Technologies that support GPU acceleration are: age-estimation, audio-manipulation-detection, audio-quality-estimation, deepfake-detection, emotion-recognition, enhanced-speech-to-text-built-on-whisper, gender-identification, keyword-spotting, language-identification, referential-deepfake-detection, replay-attack-detection, speaker-diarization, speech-to-text, text-translation, voice-activity-detection, and voiceprint-extraction.

-At first make sure virtual appliance can see the GPU device(s).
+First, make sure the virtual appliance can see the GPU device(s).
 Use nvidia-smi to list all the devices.
-If device is present and visible to the system, then output should look like:
+If a device is present and visible to the system, the output should look like:

 nvidia-smi -L